 Yes we are back with another Instant Pot dessert recipe today!
 My oldest daughter asked after we made the most delicious Instant Pot rice pudding that we should figure out an easy Instant Pot tapioca pudding recipe too.
 It came out fabulous and only took 7 minutes!
 I grew up with tapioca.
 It’s great either warm or cold in my opinion with just a dash of nutmeg on top.
 It’s such a simple dessert really and mostly milk so I love that my kids like it (they aren’t big milk drinkers anymore but this is a great way to get some into them).
 It’s now one of our favorite Instant Pot recipes and added to the list with many others you’ve got to try on our site.
-Here’s the easy recipe, let us know what you think! (affiliate link present)
+Here’s the easy recipe, let us know what you think! (affiliate link present, originally published 2/17)

 If you’ve made tapioca on the stovetop you know that it’s really milk, sugar, tapioca and an egg.
 Making it in the Instant Pot is no different as far as the ingredients go, just of course the timing and what settings to use is what you need to know.
 If you’ve heard about Instant Pots but don’t have one yet I share my love for them because it has really made dinnertime much easier in our house, and allowed us to eat together more often (the goal right).
 With both of us working full time it’s fabulous to be able to cook what would normally take a an hour or so for less than 20 minutes, seriously!
 There are a few versions but this is the one I have and love.

-Instant Pot Tapioca Pudding Recipe
+This is what you need to make this Instant Pot Tapioca Pudding Recipe

 - 2 3/4 c milk